What is this survey about?

 The research team includes osteoarthritis researchers, health professionals with backgrounds in chiropractic, physiotherapy and psychology, and people who have osteoarthritis from Australia, Canada, New Zealand, and the United Kingdom.
 Many people who have lived experience of osteoarthritis helped to develop the survey (we are very grateful to these people).

 - Associate Professor Chris Krageloh, Dr Daniel O'Brien (Auckland University of Technology, NZ)

 - Professor Sarah Dean (University of Exeter, UK)

 - Professor Simon French (Maquarie University, AUS)

 - Dr Jackie Whittaker (University of British Columbia, CAN)

 - Ben Metcalf, Professor Kim Bennell, Professor Rana Hinman (University of Melbourne, AUS)

-- Dr Ben Darlow, Professor Haxby Abbott, Jane Clark, Mely Brown (University of Otago, NZ)
+- Associate Professor Ben Darlow, Professor Haxby Abbott, Jane Clark, Mely Brown (University of Otago, NZ)

 Who will be able to access the information?

 All members of the research team will have access to the data you enter.
 Following completion of research team analyses, study data (except that which enables you to be identified) will be added to a publicly accessible registry (such as Data Dryad).
 This will enable more knowledge to be created through these data.
 Data that may enable you to be identified (such as postcode) will be removed or recoded so that you cannot be identified in any way.